 Gross Anatomy of Bone

 The structure of a long bone allows for the best visualization of all of the parts of a bone (Figure 1).
 A long bone has two parts: the diaphysis and the epiphysis.
 The diaphysis is the tubular shaft that runs between the proximal and distal ends of the bone.
-The hollow region in the diaphysis is called the medullary cavity, which is filled with yellow marrow.
+The hollow region in the diaphysis is called the medullary cavity, which is filled with yellow marrow (containing fat storage cells).
 The walls of the diaphysis are composed of dense and hard compact bone.

 The wider section at each end of the bone is called the epiphysis (plural = epiphyses), which is filled with spongy bone.
 Red marrow fills the spaces in the spongy bone.
 Each epiphysis meets the diaphysis at the metaphysis, the narrow area that contains the epiphyseal plate (growth plate), a layer of hyaline (transparent) cartilage in a growing bone.
 When the bone stops growing in early adulthood (approximately 18–21 years), the cartilage is replaced by osseous tissue and the epiphyseal plate becomes an epiphyseal line.